Actionable Book Summary: Principles: Life and Work by Ray Dalio

 As we progress and move toward our goals, we encounter problems, make mistakes, and find our weak spots.
 The way we choose to approach these barriers determines how fast we move closer to our goals.

-So, to make your dreams reality, you should constantly engage with reality, meaning, doing some sort of work so you can later reflect on the things that you fail to achieve and make adjustments.
-This constant feedback: Do > fail > Adjust, will allow you to solve bigger problems and make better decisions over time.
+So, to make your dreams reality, you should constantly engage with reality.
+Meaning, do some sort of work so you can later reflect on the things that you fail to achieve and make adjustments.
+This constant feedback loop: Do > fail > Adjust, will allow you to solve bigger problems and make better decisions over time.

 Lesson #5: Achieving Success Can be Described in 5 Steps